Decoherence and Probability: Probability and Possibility

 Two important features that a quasi-probability model \textit{need not} have are $\sigma$-additivity and positivity.
-The first is since we have not insisted that the event algebra $\mathfrak{E}$ is a $\sigma$-algebra; it need not be closed under countable unions.\footnote{For a detailed discussion of relationship between forms of additivity and classical and quantum probabilities see \cite{Arageorgis:2017}.} The second is since we have not insisted that the quasi-measure $\tilde{\mu}$ is a measure; it need not be positive (nor indeed $\sigma$-additive).
+The first is since we have not insisted that the event algebra $\mathfrak{E}$ is a $\sigma$-algebra; it need not be closed under countable unions, cf. \citep{Arageorgis:2017}.
+The second is since we have not insisted that the quasi-measure $\tilde{\mu}$ is a measure; it need not be positive (nor indeed $\sigma$-additive).
 Strengthening the model to include both these features results in the familiar formal structure of a classical probability model.